 Hampton Foushee

-Hampton Foushee advises on all aspects of bankruptcy matters and distressed workouts, including complex restructuring negotiations, forbearances, debtor-in-possession financings, Section 363 sales, secured party sales, and bankruptcy litigation.
+Hampton Foushee advises on all aspects of bankruptcy matters, distressed workouts and liability management exercises, including complex restructuring negotiations, forbearances, debtor-in-possession financings, Section 363 sales, secured party sales, and bankruptcy litigation.
 He regularly represents financial institutions, insurance companies, borrowers, and other interested parties in transactions and disputes involving distressed parties – both in-court and out-of-court.

-Hampton’s clients have included B. Riley Financial, Carlyle Private Credit, Canadian Imperial Bank of Commerce, Citizens Bank, Gordon Brothers, Liberty Mutual Insurance Company, PNC Bank, Second Avenue Capital Partners, and Wells Fargo.
+Hampton’s clients include Bank of America, B. Riley Financial, Canadian Imperial Bank of Commerce, Citizens Bank, Callodine Commercial Finance, Gordon Brothers, Liberty Mutual Insurance Company, PNC Bank, Second Avenue Capital Partners, and Wells Fargo.

 Representative Engagements

-• Represented Citizens Bank as Prepetition ABL Agent of $450 million revolving credit facility in chapter 11 bankruptcy of Yellow Corporation.
+- Citizens Bank as Prepetition ABL Agent of $450 million revolving credit facility in chapter 11 bankruptcy of Yellow Corporation in the District of Delaware.

-• Represented B. Riley Financial in connection with $70 million debtor-in-possession loan to cryptocurrency miner Core Scientific, Inc.
+- B. Riley in connection with $70 million debtor-in-possession loan to cryptocurrency miner Core Scientific, Inc.

-• Represented a holder of a majority in principal amount of notes issued by mortgage origination company Stearns Holdings in connection with its chapter 11 case.
+- Holder of majority in principal amount of notes issued by mortgage origination company Stearns Holdings in connection with its chapter 11 case.

 Education & Credentials